50 things to do before you're 11 ¾ at Charlecote Park

 12. Make a trail with sticks & 18.
 Create wild art

 Collect twigs, leaves and feathers and whatever you can find in the parkland and see if you can make a trail for people to follow, or make your own original artwork.
+Please don't pick the flowers in our gardens, just use whatever you find lying around.

 16. Make a daisy chain